datacarpentry/shell-genomics/instructors/etherpad_template.md

 ---
 title: Etherpad template
-subtitle: Template text to paste in to collaborative document
+subtitle: Template text to paste into a collaborative document, such as Etherpad.

 ---

 # Timings